Shane D Gallagher

 Shane D Gallagher's additional information

 Shane Gallagher, DNP, PMHNP-BC is a clinical assistant professor at NYU Rory Meyers College of Nursing.
-His research interests include evidence-based interventions for substance use disorders, trauma-informed treatment modalities, educating providers on motivational interviewing, and optimizing healthcare systems with implementation science principles.
+His research interests include evidence-based interventions for substance use disorders and developing the multidisciplinary addiction workforce.

 Faculty Honors Awards